ansys/pydpf-core/docs/source/user_guide/troubleshooting.rst

     String field 'ansys.api.dpf.result_info.v0.ResultInfoResponse.user_name' contains invalid UTF-8
     data when serializing a protocol buffer.
 Use the 'bytes' type if you intend to send raw bytes.

 This will prevent the model to be accessed.
-To avoid a such inconvenience, please ensure to work with a ansys-dpf-core module with a version higher than 0.3.2: a warning will still be raised, but it should not prevent to use the Model anymore.
+To avoid a such inconvenience, please ensure to work with a version higher than 0.3.2 of the ansys-dpf-core module: a warning will still be raised, but it should not prevent to use the Model anymore.